Naman1997/simple-fcos-cluster/Wireguard_Setup.md

 Assuming that you're using OCI as your cloud provider, you may have to follow the instructions below to fix some issues with the script.

 - Modify the Endpoint on the client side to use the duckdns subdomain
-- Fix the public key on the client side - this will requre regenerating the wg keys for both client and server as the script seems to mess up the public key on the client side
+- Fix the public key on the client side - this will require regenerating the wg keys for both client and server as the script seems to mess up the public key on the client side

 ```
 # On both client and server